 - Now add your jackfruit and stir to incorporate together with the onion and garlic mixture.

-- Make sure to rinse off your jackfruit as it is stored in a brine.
+- Make sure to rinse your jackfruit as this will help to remove any brine flavor.